 After re-releasing, you’ll need to create a new ‘Invalidation’ for your CloudFront distribution to update the cache in your CDN.
 This process is the cost of using incredibly powerful tools.
 Cumbersome setup process aside, AWS was the perfect fit for my project.
 It gave me the performance and scalability as well as the control if things blew up.
 But I missed Surge… 😩

-So, I decided to build Static, a single command to deliver the joy of Surge’s simplicity with the power of AWS.
+So, I decided to build, a single command to deliver the joy of Surge’s simplicity with the power of AWS.
 Here are a few things that Static provides:

 Client-side Routing: It’ll handle both Standard Static Routing or Client-side Routing.